Skip to main content

 • Co-Sponsorship is a paid partnership — both you and the agent are on Homebot, share the cost, and collaborate directly.

-• Preferred Agent Status is free — it highlights your client’s existing agent in their reports and keeps that agent engaged.
+• Preferred Agent Status is free — it highlights your client’s existing agent in their Homebot and keeps that agent engaged.

 Both options help you build stronger agent relationships and deliver even more value to your clients.